 4. Painted Mason Jar Flowerbox Centerpiece

 This flowerbox also can match any décor and fit anywhere in your home.
 Make more than one and use them to decorate your front porch, deck, or patio.
 Use fresh cut or silk flowers.
 Pussy willow branches, irises, or snap dragons would look great.
 For a neutral color scheme, try money plant or cattails.
-For fall, use bittersweet.
+For a fall centerpiece, use bittersweet.

 5. Decoupage Tissue Box Flowerbox Centerpiece